AbhinJakhmola/nifty500equalweight/README.md

 # Equal-Weight NIFTY 500 Index Fund

-The goal of this projrct is to create a Python script that will accept the value of your portfolio and tell you how many shares of each NIFTY 500 constituent you should purchase to get an equal-weight version of the index fund.
+The goal of this project is to create a Python script that will accept the value of your portfolio and tell you how many shares of each NIFTY 500 constituent you should purchase to get an equal-weight version of the index fund.

 ## Installation